misslyckad82/iot23-anomaly-detection/README.md

 ## Project Description

-This project develops a machine learning pipeline for detecting malicious network traffic using a subset of the IoT-23 dataset.
+This project is about building a machine learning pipeline for detecting malicious network traffic using a subset of the IoT-23 dataset.

+The selected data is based on Zeek network log data and was converted to CSV before being loaded into Snowflake.
+The data is then transformed using dbt and accessed through Unity Catalog in Databricks.

-The data is stored and transformed using Snowflake and dbt, while Databricks is used for data analysis, machine learning and experiment tracking.
+Databricks is used for data analysis, preprocessing, machine learning and experiment tracking.

 The project includes: